What is the acreage of the park?

 He died November 17, 1896 of Bright’s disease.

-How many men did Judge Parker hang?
+How many men were hanged while did Judge Parker was on the bench?

 He sentenced 160 people to the gallows and of those, 79 men were executed on the gallows.
 These individuals had been found guilty, by a jury, of the capital crime of rape or murder, for which the U.S. government required the death penalty upon conviction.
 The U.S. Marshal oversaw the incarceration and execution of the condemned.